Quackster/ProjectorRaysWeb/README.md

 # Features
 Browser-Native: No executable downloads or command-line tools required.
 Works entirely within your web browser.

 Local Processing: Your files never leave your computer.
-All decompilation happens locally via WebAssembly, ensuring privacy and speed.
+All decompilation happens locally, ensuring privacy and speed.

 ## File Support: